lmburns/pass-vera/README.md

   .
 This password-store will be closed in: 1 hour
 ```

+**NOTE [1]:** Timer format must match one of the following:
+    1. "1 hour 5 minutes"
+    2. "1hour 5minutes"
+    3. "1hr 5 minutes"
+    4. "1 hr 5 mins"
+    5. "1hr 5mins"
+    6. 1hr

+- An hour is not required when specifying time.
+Also, if both an hour and minute are specified, place the parameter in quotation marks.
+The only reason why one would not ever quote the parameter is if something like 1hr is given.

+**NOTE [2]:** The `launchctl` agent is rounded to the nearest minute and may not close in the exact amount of specified  time.
+For  example,  the  time  is `10:02:20` and a `1 minute` timer is given, the `launchctl` agent will run in `40 seconds`.

 #### Open a password vera, set a timer, and add additional time after 5 minutes have passed

 ```